webspam/hdtSMP64/README.md

-# hdtSMP for Skyrim VR (not working yet)
+# hdtSMP for Skyrim VR

-Fork of [https://github.com/Karonar1/hdtSMP64] by Karonar1, of fork of [version](https://github.com/aers/hdtSMP64) by aers, from
+Fork of [karonar's fixes](https://github.com/Karonar1/hdtSMP64) by Karonar1, of fork of [version](https://github.com/aers/hdtSMP64) by aers, from
 [original code](https://github.com/HydrogensaysHDT/hdt-skyrimse-mods) by hydrogensaysHDT

 ## Changes